Weak profit margins dampen U.S. producer inflation

 A separate report from the University of Michigan showed its consumer sentiment index fell 4.2 points to 91.2 in early March.
 Lower-income and middle-income households said harsh winter weather had left them with high utility bills and disrupted shopping and general business activity.

-Bad weather and a now-settled labor dispute at ports on the West Coast undercut economic activity early in the year.
+Bad weather and a now-settled labour dispute at ports on the West Coast undercut economic activity early in the year.

 First-quarter GDP growth estimates range as low as a 1.2 percent annual rate and as high as a 2.2 percent rate.
 The economy expanded at a 2.2 percent rate in the fourth quarter.